-Different types of GST enzyme present in an organism could be identified through their substrate preference.
-Of the four GST isozymes present in the DBM, GST-1, -2, and -3 recognize 1-chloro-2,4dinitrobenzene (CDNB) and GST-3 and -4 recognize 1,2-dichloro-4-nitrobenzene (DCNB) (Ku et al., 1994; Chiang and Sun, 1993).
-GST enzyme of an organophosphate insecticide resistant DBM, which showed high preference to DCNB substrate has been purified and characterized as GST-3 (Chiang and Sun, 1993).
-Increase in the activity (2 to 4 fold) of GST toward DCNB in comparison to CDNB has been reported (Takeda et al., 2006).
-This suggested that the elevated GST-3 or GST-4 activity was proceeded with the parasitization and lead to detoxification of organophosphate insecticide diazinon.
-Thus, it could be possible that the gut bacterial strains in the host insect contribute in the detoxification processes of the host insects (Boush and Matsumura, 1967; Santos and Domingo et al., 2006).
-Saranya et al., (2021) documented the CDNB activity of bacterial endosymbionts isolated from rugose spiralling whitefly.
+Different types of GST enzymes present in an organism could be identified through their substrate preference.
+Of the four GST isozymes present in the DBM, GST-1, -2, and -3 recognize 1-chloro-2,4- dinitrobenzene (CDNB) and GST-3 and -4 recognize 1,2-dichloro-4-nitrobenzene (DCNB) (Ku et al., 1994; Chiang and Sun, 1993).

+GST enzyme of an organophosphate insecticide resistant DBM, which showed high preference for DCNB substrate has been purified and characterized as GST-3 (Chiang and Sun, 1993).
+An increase in the activity (2 to 4 fold) of GST toward DCNB in comparison to CDNB has been reported (Takeda et al., 2006).
+This suggested that the elevated GST-3 or GST-4 activity proceeded with the parasitization and led to the detoxification of organophosphate insecticide diazinon.
+Thus, it could be possible that the gut bacterial strains in the host insect contribute to the detoxification processes of the host insects (Boush and Matsumura, 1967; Santos and Domingo et al., 2006).
+Saranya et al., (2021) the CDNB activity of bacterial documented endosymbionts isolated from rugose spiraling whitefly.
 Stenotrophomonas sp.
 PRGB08 was the only strain, which showed growth response in different insecticides including prothiofos tested.
-Hence, it may contribute the resistance development in host insect species.
-Concurrent with this finding, the insecticide resistant cotton bollworm also reported for its gut bacterial community with Stenotrophomonas sp.
+Hence, it may contribute to the resistance development in host insect species.
+Concurrent with this finding, the insecticide-resistant cotton bollworm was also reported for its gut bacterial community with Stenotrophomonas sp.
 (Xiang et al., 2007).
 Stenotrophomonas sp.
-PRGB08 was previously been reported as negative for chitinase, siderophore production in chrome-azural S (CAS) assay and antagonistic activity against entomopathogenic fungi (Indiragandhi et al., 2007).
-Arunkumar et al., (2021) reported chitinase, protease and siderophore production by the bacterial isolates from Thrips palmi.
+PRGB08 was previously been reported as negative for chitinase, siderophore production in chrome-azural S (CAS) assay, and antagonistic activity against entomopathogenic fungi (Indiragandhi et al., 2007).
+Arunkumar et al., (2021) reported chitinase, protease, and siderophore production by the bacterial isolates from Thrips palmi.